Electrium: Wylex

-George H. Scholes Ltd. was founded in the mid-1920s by George Hamer Scholes to manufacture electrical accessories and fuse boxes.
+George H. Scholes Ltd. was founded in 1897 by George Hamer Scholes to manufacture electrical accessories and fuse boxes.
 In 1934, he built the Wylex Works at Wythenshawe, near Manchester.
 The company's Wylex brand consumer units still dominate the UK market.
-However, in recent years RCD protected consumer units have generally replaced the old rewireable fuse units.
-Parent company Siemens have now begun manufacturing the MCBs used in the more of the company's products in Europe.

 Appleby

 H. & L. Appleby Ltd. was founded in 1840.
 The company's factory was in Short Heath, Willenhall, Staffordshire.

-The company offers a comprehensive range of pattress boxes, dry lining boxes and bulkhead light fittings.
+The company, which makes a range of pattress boxes, dry lining boxes and bulkhead light fittings, was acquired by George H. Scholes and Co. in 1988.

 Marbo

 Marbourn Ltd. was a British manufacturer of electrical accessories, based in the North East of England.
 The company closed its factory in Hartlepool in 2000.